techiew/UniversalProxyDLL/README.md

 * winhttp
 * bink2w64

-I do not guarantee that all supported DLLs will work for 32-bit games.
-Trial and error is required in this case.
+**Note: I do not guarantee that all supported DLLs will work for 32-bit games.
+Trial and error is required in this case.**

 ## Adding support for a DLL
 Adding support for a DLL is simple.
 In the "scripts" folder you will find some Python scripts.